PBM Rx Database

 VA Community Care Pharmacy Data

 In general, VA requires veterans to get their medications from VA.
 As part of the VA Community Care program, Veterans can receive short-term (less than 14 day) urgent prescriptions in the community, but long-term prescriptions must be filled by VA.
-Visit the VHA Office of Community Care website to learn more about Community Care benefits.
+Visit the Pharmacy Requirements page of the VA Community Care website to learn more about requirements for prescribing medications through community care.

 For more information about VA Community Care, visit our Community Care page.